-For a positive integer $r$, a subset $S \subset \Z^r$ is \textbf{decidable} if there exists an algorithm (or a computer program terminating on every input) that determines membership in the set.
-A subset $S \subset \Z^r$ is \textbf{listable} if there exists an algorithm (or a computer program) that lists the set. \end{defn}

-Undecidable sets can be classified with respect to the degree of unsolvability using \textbf{Turing reducibility}.
-Given two subsets $A, B \subset \Z$, we say that $A<_T B$, or $A$ is (Turing) reducible to $B$, if there is a program that can determine membership in $A$ using calls to the characteristic function of $B$ (or in other words, using the characteristic function of $B$ as an oracle).
-Turing reducibility is an equivalence relation, and each equivalence class is called a \textbf{Turing degree}.
-A classical theorem of Computability Theory says that every listable set is Turing reducible to the Halting set (see \S 17.5.2 of \cite{Soare16}).

-Given an enumeration of polynomials over $\Z$, we think of H10 as the set of indices of polynomials with at least one root in $\Z$.
-By the DMPR Theorem, H10 (as a set) is Turing equivalent to the Halting Set, the most ``difficult'' of all listable sets.

-It was discovered later that many outstanding problems in number theory and logic are Turing reducible to Hilbert's tenth problem.
-Among the famous problems that are Turing reducible to Hilbert's tenth problem are Goldbach's conjecture and Riemann hypothesis \cite{DMR76}.
-As for the problems in logic, one can construct a polynomial equation over $\mathbb{Z}$ such that ZFC is consistent if and only if the polynomial equation has no solutions in $\Z$.
-Many other examples of difficult problems that can be reduced to Hilbert's tenth problem are given in \cite{Poo14}.

-In this brief paper, we add the inverse Galois problem to the list of open problems that can be reduced to Hilbert's tenth problem (\S \ref{S:IGP}).
-Our initial motivation for looking at this problem came from Dittmann's recent result \cite{Dit18}, but in fact, we found that the connection between Hilbert's tenth problem and the inverse Galois problem goes back to the DPRM solution to H10.

-\begin{prob}[Inverse Galois problem over a field $K$ for a group $G$, IGP($K,G$)] Let $K$ be a field, and let $G$ be a finite group of size $d$.
-Does there exist a Galois extension $L$ of $K$ of degree $d$ with Galois group $G$? \end{prob}
+This paper discusses the connection between the \emph{Inverse Galois Problem} (IGP) and the first-order theory of fields.
+We state the IGP below. \begin{prob}[Inverse Galois Problem over a field $K$ for a group $G$, IGP($K,G$)] Let $K$ be a field, and let $G$ be a finite group.
+Does there exist a Galois extension $L$ of $K$ of degree $d$ with the Galois group of the extension isomorphic to $G$? \end{prob}

-This problem has a long history dating back to the Kronecker-Weber theorem (corresponding in our notation to IGP($\Q$,$\Z/n\Z$)) from the early XIX century.
-While many special cases of this problem and its variants are known (for example, see \cite{Har87}, \cite{Koe04}, \cite{Pop96}), the general question remains open.
+This problem has a long history dating back to the Kronecker-Weber theorem (which corresponds, in our notation, to IGP($\Q$, $\Z/n\Z$)) from the early XIX century.
+While many special cases of this problem and its variants are known \cite{Har87}, \cite{Koe04}, \cite{Pop96}, the general question remains open.

-The connection between the inverse Galois problem and Diophantine equations has also been investigated before.
-In particular, Koenigsmann shows in \cite{Koe04} that there is an infinite sequence of existential statements that are true over a field $K$ if and only if a group $G$ is realizable over $K(t)$ as the Galois group of an extension $L/K$, with $L/K$ regular.
-This variant of the problem is called the \textbf{regular Inverse Galois Problem (regular IGP)}.

-In our paper, we consider the original inverse Galois Problem IGP($K, G$), where $K$ is a product formula field (a finite extension of $\Q$, or a function field in one variable over an arbitrary field of constants) and $G$ is a finite group, and show that there is a {\it single} existential statement that is true over $K$ or a subring of $K$ if and only if the IGP($K,G$) is solvable (See Theorem~\ref{thm:irr}).
-In particular, the following theorem is a consequence of our work in this paper: